A few things to keep in mind when booking a Professional Companion

 1. Companions DO NOT sell services.
 While many people confuse Companions and prostitutes, the big difference is actually quite simple.
 Companions sell their TIME, not services.
 What happens during the time spent together is between two or more adults with similar likes & dislikes.
 It's that simple

 2. Because of what was mentioned in number 1, you will discover Companions DO NOT talk to clients about service between you and them, at all, in any form or manner.
 The reason is as mentioned above.
 They are selling their time, not services.
 To avoid delays in communicating with a companion, keep the discussion light and fun.
 Mentioning services will get your mail ignored completely and nobody has any fun if that happens.

 3. This is a biggie!
 NEVER associate a specific service with a fee or rate.
 The only people on the planet who attempt to associate a service with a fee when communicating with a Companion work for government agencies, police departments, or are soliciting hookers.
 Making this fee/act association will scare a companion away, and once again everybody loses.
-Avoid this mistake at all costs, and you will have a great new friend a phone call away.
+Avoid this mistake at all costs, and you will have a great new friend a text away.

 5. Always pay the agreed upon rate up front.
 NEVER make the companion ask for what you owe her.